aber-wgr/OD-test/README.md

 This is a development of Shafei's original OD-test.
 The goal is to achieve the following:
 - Upgrade to Python 3 and latest Pytorch & CUDA.
 (Almost all done)
 - Removal of libraries not easily usable in a serialized/HPC context such as termcolor and visdom.
 (Almost all done)
-- Add in more support for Distributed Pytorch.
+- Add in more support for Model Parallel (done) and Distributed Pytorch (coming).
 - Add new models, methods etc from the huge number published since Shafei's paper.
 - Replace the classifier-dataset pairing with a factory class that generates a classifer as needed (Done)
-- Experiments driven from JSON files rather than code
+- Experiments driven from JSON files rather than code (Done)

 I'll update this readme as we go.